Organization Memberships

 - confirm the organization subscription is active before inviting people

-- warn users in advance if joining the team will replace a personal paid plan at renewal
+- warn users in advance if joining the team will change a personal paid plan at renewal

 For invited users: